American Red Cross Motor Corps: 1918 flu pandemic

-During the influenza epidemic which spread over the country in the autumn of 1918, the Red Cross Motor Service met and passed, in a distinguished way, its severest test.
+During the influenza epidemic which spread over the country in the autumn of 1918, the Red Cross Motor Service met and passed its severest test in a distinguished way.
 There are on file at ARC National Headquarters hundreds of newspaper clippings and testimonial letters of appreciation from military, naval and medical men and authorities, and from public institutions and private individuals, testifying to the valiant work of the Corps in the influenza crisis.
-Fearless of the possibility of contracting influenza themselves, the Motor Corps women worked night and day, serving frequently as much as 100 hours per week apiece, carrying patients—on their backs, in sheets, in blankets, on chairs, or whatever was available when stretchers could not be used— to hospitals from homes of poverty and luxury alike.
+Fearless of the possibility of contracting influenza themselves, the Motor Corps women worked night and day, frequently serving as much as 100 hours per week apiece, carrying patients—on their backs, in sheets, in blankets, on chairs, or whatever was available when stretchers could not be used— to hospitals from homes of poverty and luxury alike.
 No assignment was refused, nor did members of the Motor Corps confine themselves to these services-—they did anything that needed doing.
 It is on record that they actually scrubbed floors and cooked meals for families, all members of which were ill, and in several instances they even conducted funerals.